Kotlin Help

 Prior to Kotlin 2.0.0, the compiler didn't understand that the type of an object can change after using an increment or decrement operator.
 As the compiler couldn't accurately track the object type, your code could lead to unresolved reference errors.
 In Kotlin 2.0.0, this has been fixed:

-interface Rho { operator fun inc(): Sigma = TODO() } interface Sigma : Rho { fun sigma() = Unit } interface Tau { fun tau() = Unit } fun main(input: Rho) { var unknownObject: Rho = input // Check if unknownObject inherits from the Tau interface // Note, it's possible that unknownObject inherits from both // Rho and Tau interfaces. if (unknownObject is Tau) { // Uses the overloaded inc() operator from interface Rho, // which smart casts the type of unknownObject to Sigma. ++unknownObject // In Kotlin 2.0.0, the compiler knows unknownObject has type // Sigma, so the sigma() function can be called successfully. unknownObject.sigma() // In Kotlin 1.9.20, the compiler thinks unknownObject has type // Tau, so calling the sigma() function is not allowed. // In Kotlin 2.0.0, the compiler knows unknownObject has type // Sigma, so calling the tau() function is not allowed. unknownObject.tau() // Unresolved reference 'tau' // In Kotlin 1.9.20, the compiler mistakenly thinks that // unknownObject has type Tau, the tau() function can be // called successfully. } }
+interface Rho { operator fun inc(): Sigma = TODO() } interface Sigma : Rho { fun sigma() = Unit } interface Tau { fun tau() = Unit } fun main(input: Rho) { var unknownObject: Rho = input // Check if unknownObject inherits from the Tau interface // Note, it's possible that unknownObject inherits from both // Rho and Tau interfaces. if (unknownObject is Tau) { // Use the overloaded inc() operator from interface Rho. // In Kotlin 2.0.0, the type of unknownObject is smart-cast to // Sigma. ++unknownObject // In Kotlin 2.0.0, the compiler knows unknownObject has type // Sigma, so the sigma() function can be called successfully. unknownObject.sigma() // In Kotlin 1.9.20, the compiler doesn't perform a smart cast // when inc() is called so the compiler still thinks that // unknownObject has type Tau.
+Calling the sigma() function // throws a compile-time error. // In Kotlin 2.0.0, the compiler knows unknownObject has type // Sigma, so calling the tau() function throws a compile-time // error. unknownObject.tau() // Unresolved reference 'tau' // In Kotlin 1.9.20, since the compiler mistakenly thinks that // unknownObject has type Tau, the tau() function can be called, // but it throws a ClassCastException. } }

 Kotlin Multiplatform improvements